How to Grill: Our Top Tips to Make the Best Grilled Meals

 - Barbequed food is cooked over indirect heat using very low temperatures over long periods of time.
 Think low and slow.

 What about gas grilling versus charcoal grilling?
 It's the great debate in grilling.
 Here's where we look at the issues inflaming the debate.

-A thermometer will tell you exactly what heat you are working with.
-That said, the gold standard is still the caveman method: Hold your hand approximately 6 inches above the heat source, about where the food will be cooking, and count how many seconds you can keep your hand there."One-barbeque, two-barbeque..."
+Preheating the grill before you get cooking is as important as preheating your oven before you start baking.
+If your grill comes with a built-in thermometer, you'll keep the lid closed while the grill heats up and start grilling when the thermometer tells you it's at the proper temperature.
+That said, the gold standard is still the caveman method: Hold your hand approximately 6 inches above the heat source, about where the food will be cooking, and count how many seconds you can keep your hand there.
+"One-barbeque, two-barbeque..."

 See our collection of BBQ and Grilling Recipes.

 Timing is everything when it comes to grilling — there might be only a minute or two between a moist and tender chop and dry, tough shoe leather.
 And know that two seemingly identical cuts of meat will often cook at different times — depending on exact thickness, texture, age, and temperature of the raw meat.
 To play it safe, start checking for doneness before the time suggested in the recipe.
 As they say, your results may vary.